vieirin/goal-controller/README.md

 1. Make sure you have docker installed
 1. Install the [devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, more info about it [here](https://code.visualstudio.com/docs/devcontainers/containers)
 1. A dialog will ask you to reopen the repo in a container, accept it and wait for the build to finish
-1. Once inside the dev container environment, hit `make exec` in the terminal to exec the translator
+1. Once inside the dev container environment, you can use:
+   - `make exec` to run the translator with the default example
+   - `make cli` to launch the interactive CLI
+   - `make cli-clean` to launch the interactive CLI with the `--clean` flag (skips preserving old System module transitions)

 ##### Alternative 2: Run manually from any terminal